 CTC's target STIP earnings are established based on the Company's business plan (Target STIP Earnings), which is approved by the Board.
-At the end of the fiscal year, management reviews the Company's financial results and presents all matters affecting earnings that were not part of the business plan and that require interpretation or adjudication to the MRC Committee for review.
-After the MRC Committee decides on the appropriate treatment of those matters, the results (Actual STIP Earnings) are compared to the Target STIP Earnings and the Corporate Funding Percentage is calculated as set out below.
+After the fiscal year is completed, management reviews the Company's financial results and presents to the MRC Committee matters affecting earnings that were not part of the business plan and that may require adjustment.
+After the MRC Committee decides on any appropriate adjustments, the results (Actual STIP Earnings) are compared to the Target STIP Earnings and the Corporate Funding Percentage (defined below) is calculated as set out below.

-At the end of the year, the pool available for allocation to individual STIP awards is determined by multiplying the sum of the target STIP awards for all eligible Executives by a percentage (Corporate Funding Percentage).
+At the end of the year, the pool available for the allocation of individual STIP awards is determined by multiplying the sum of the target STIP awards for all eligible Executives by a percentage (Corporate Funding Percentage).
 This funding percentage is based on the degree of achievement of Target STIP Earnings and is calculated as follows:

-- The target is set at 100% of Target STIP Earnings.
-If the target is achieved, 100% of the pool is funded. - The lower shoulder is the minimum level of earnings for which a threshold STIP pool is funded.
+The target is set at 100% of Target STIP Earnings.
+If the target is achieved, 100% of the pool is funded.

+- The lower shoulder is the minimum level of earnings for which a threshold STIP pool is funded.
 The lower shoulder is 92% of Target STIP Earnings.
 If this lower shoulder is achieved, a threshold STIP pool of 35% of the target pool is funded.
 No STIP award is payable to any Executive if earnings are below this lower shoulder. - The upper shoulder is the level of earnings for which a maximum STIP pool is funded.
 The upper shoulder is 108% of Target STIP Earnings.
 If the upper shoulder is achieved, or better, a maximum STIP pool of 175% of the target pool is funded.